 It appears that some airlines have begun to redefine the term “hand luggage,” merging it with “carry-on baggage.”
 On recent flights with easyJet, I was surprised at the gate to learn that hand luggage and carry-on baggage were now one and the same (something that, considering consistent past experience with the two separate terms, was not made clear enough in the luggage regulation guidelines).
 I had to cram my full purse into my backpack, and fill all of my coat pockets, and strip down in the middle of the airport to add clothing layers, because there was no way I was paying the price of another ticket to take my “surplus” luggage.
 I will not be nickel and dimed by you, easyJet!

-It’s refreshing to travel unencumbered by STUFF.
+Traveling unencumbered by STUFF is refreshing.
 Despite my light luggage, I rarely find, even on longer trips, that I wish I’d packed something I didn’t.
 Here are some essential packing tips for my fellow low-maintenance travelers:

 1) Wear one pair of jeans, pack one pair of jeans.

 2) Wear one shirt, pack three season-appropriate everyday shirts and one nice shirt for going out on the town.

 4) Wear an undershirt or camisole, an over-layer such as a sweatshirt, sweater, or cardigan, and a jacket (unless you’re going somewhere tropical or summery).